ipkipkorir/SendITApp/README.md

 Users can see the details of a delivery order.
 Admin can change the status and present location of a parcel delivery order.

+How to run the application
+- Clone the repository link: https://github.com/ipkipkorir/SendITApp.git
+- Install python 3 on your computer
+- Install and activate virtual environment on your local project directory
+- Install flask
+- Install flask restful
+- Install postman
+- Do flask run on the activated virtual environment
+- Test on Postman the endpoint given below

 Working API Endpoints:

 GET /parcels